anodyne/nova/README.md

 * updated the system icons
 * updated the disabled button styles
 * updated the install file with the sunny admin and wiki sections
+* updated colorbox to version 1.3.3
+* updated textboxlist to version 0.4

 Version History
 ---------------